KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TMB by jaumebosch](https://github.com/jaumebosch/MMM-TMB)

-1. Typo: Found `Magic Mirror` in file `MMM-TMB.css`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `MMM-TMB.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-tns by JulienPeloton](https://github.com/JulienPeloton/MMM-tns)